Vågan Municipality: Coat of arms

 The coat of arms was granted on 30 March 1973.
 The official blazon is "Azure, a cod embowed argent" (På blå bunn en vertikalstillet fremadbøyd sølv torsk).
 This means the arms have a blue field (background) and the charge is a cod.
 The cod has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the code were chosen because fishing is the main source of income for the municipality.
 The arms were designed by Hallvard Traetteberg, basing them off the old arms for the town of Svolvær which was merged into Vågan in 1964.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Vågan.
+The Church of Norway has five parishes (sokn) within Vågan Municipality.
 It is part of the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

 The main population centres are the town of Svolvær and the villages of Kabelvåg and Henningsvær, located on the largest island, Austvågøya (although Svolvær and Henningsvær are partly located on smaller islands adjacent to the main island).
 All three have a picturesque situation under the rugged Lofoten mountains, facing the rough body of water called Vestfjorden.
 Vågan municipality includes over half of Austvågøya island, all of the islands of Gimsøya, Skrova, Stormolla, Litlmolla, numerous other tiny islets, plus the southwestern tip of the island of Hinnøya.
 The Moholmen Lighthouse and Skrova Lighthouse are both located in the Vestfjorden.
-Two notable mountains in the municipality are Higravstinden and Svolværgeita.
-Other mountains include Fløyfjellet, Trakta, and Vågakallen.
+The highest point in the municipality is the 1138.32 m tall mountain Higravtindan.
+Other mountains include Svolværgeita, Fløya, Trakta, and Vågakallen.